25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 Also, this desert is characterized by rocky mountains, vast areas of sand dunes, and dry riverbeds.
 Also, in this desert, you will see multiple oases where vegetation can grow due to water availability.

-The camels in the Gobi Desert:
+Camels are common in the Gobi Desert:

 Camels